 So many truck come into our shop with high EGT's, turbo lag, excessive smoke output, and bad fuel mileage which are all symptoms of a boost leak.
 It is so common to devlop boost leak that we now require all trucks to have a boost test done prior to strapping them down on the dyno.
 What's funny, is that no one shows up knowing they had a boost leak.
 The reality is that even if you can hit peak boost, you may have a leak, especially if you have a variable vane turbo.
 Variable vane turbos will change vane position and other operations to try and achieve a desired boost number which may cover up a leak in the charged air system.

 Leaks can be developed by corrosion of the intercooler pipes, blown or torn boots, loose clamps on intercooler piping, or even a cracked intercooler.
-Many times a leak starts small but over time becomes more prevelant.
+Many times a leak starts small but over time becomes more prevalent.
 Again, most people do not know they have a leak until the charged air system is pressurized.
-Soapy water and looking for bubbles is strenous and time consuming, feeling each boot does not tell you anything, and running a smoke machine through the intercooler piping does not pressurize the system hard enough to expose all of the potentail leaks.
+Soapy water and looking for bubbles is strenuous and time consuming, feeling each boot does not tell you anything, and running a smoke machine through the intercooler piping does not pressurize the system hard enough to expose all of the potential leaks.

 Do not put a test plug in the hot side pipe, this takes the y-bridge out of the test loop (a common leak spot).
 The engine will hold the pressure.